c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 #### Introduction

 This article will introduce Java developers to the gRPC framework.
 The first part will explain what it is, how it came about, and what problems it solves.
-The second part will demonstrate an example application using the gRPC framework in both client and server written in plain Java.
+The second part will demonstrate an example application using the gRPC framework in both client and server, written in plain Java.

 #### What is gRPC

-gRPC is a multi-language and cross-platform remote procedure call (RPC) framework initially developed by Google. gRPC is designed to provide high-performance inter-service communication within and between data centers, as well as for resource-constrained mobile and IoT applications.
+gRPC is a multi-language and cross-platform remote procedure call (RPC) framework initially developed by Google. gRPC is designed to provide high-performance inter-service communication within and between data centers, as well as for resource-constrained mobile and IoT applications. <sup>Today, gRPC is governed by the Cloud Native Computing Foundation.</sup>

 gRPC uses Protocol Buffers as a binary serialization format and RPC interface description language, and HTTP/2 as the application-layer protocol.
 Thanks to these features, gRPC can provide qualitative and quantitative characteristics of inter-service communication that are not available with REST (that most often means transferring textual JSONs over the HTTP/1.1 protocol).

 #### Why not REST?

 RPC (Remote Procedure Call) is a different architectural style for building interservice communication than REST (Representational State Transfer).
 REST is an architectural style based on the concept of *resources*.
-A resource is identified by an URI, and clients can read or write the *state* of the resource by *transferring* its *representation*.
+A resource is identified by a URI, and clients can read or write the *state* of the resource by *transferring* its *representation*.

 However, with REST architecture, problems arise when implementing client-server interaction that go beyond client-initiated reading or writing of the state of a single resource, for example:

-* reading and writing complex data structures comprising multiple resources
+* Reading and writing complex data structures comprising multiple resources.
-* low-latency and high-throughput communication
+* Low-latency and high-throughput communication.
-* client streaming or bidirectional streaming
+* Client streaming or bidirectional streaming.

 RPC is based on the technique of calling methods in another process as if they were local methods.
 RPC frameworks provide code generation tools that create client and server stubs based on a given RPC interface.
 These stubs handle data serialization and network communication.
 As a result, when a client calls a remote method with parameters and gets a return value, it looks like a local call.
 RPC frameworks aim to hide the complexity of serialization and network communication from developers.